Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Our outlined itinerary for Romania includes everything you need to plan your vacation.
 Let’s get started, shall we?

-Save, Pin or Bookmark this Romania Travel Guide to plan your trip!
+Save, Pin or Bookmark our Romania Travel Guide to plan your trip!

 Day 1: Arrive in Bucharest